sbraddaughdrill/Download_Edgar_Filings/README.md

       2. Summary_by_CIKs.R
       3. Download_by_CIKs.R

-C.  Find Online Directory Structure (THIS IS
+C.  Find Online Directory Structure
-      1. Directory_Structure.R (THIS IS )
+      1. Directory_Structure.R

 ***NOTE*** SECTION C IS OPTIONAL AND IS INDEPENDENT OF THE OTHER SECTIONS (EXCEPT FOR THE CIK LIST FROM SECTION B2 - FILE 1 (Find_CIKS.R)